nvplus/itg-guide/index.md

 	 - The optional bar is not worth the money, it is wobbly and expensive.
 See [Roujo's bar building guide](https://roujo.toepi.moe/dance/bar-building-guide) on how to build your own for much cheaper.
  - [StepManiaX](https://stepmaniax.com/)
 	 - These are high-end, arcade-grade pads but are extremely difficult to get due to low supply and high demand.
-	 - If you play stamina, you might run into issues with triggering accidental decents/way offs ("the boys") due to the square arrow panels.
+	 - If you play stamina, you might run into issues with triggering accidental decents/way offs due to the SMX configuration software having little adjustability, paired with the square-shaped arrow panels.
 	 - These pads originally came with load cell sensors, which were unreliable and prone to breakage.
 Fourth generation and newer SMX pads use FSR sensors, which are much better than the load cells.
  -  Purchasing an arcade machine/pads is usually the best option if you can find one.
 	 - Search Craigslist, arcade buy/sell Facebook groups, Kijiji, etc.